-The Global Green-Gray Community of Practice, created in 2020, is an international group working to:
+The Global Green-Gray Community is an international group and online hub that connects people and projects to:

 Coastal green-gray cost-benefit analysis tool